 1. Integer factorization using the number field sieve.
 The number field sieve is the asymptotically fastest known algorithm for factoring general large integers (that don't have too special of a form).
-Recently, in December 2003, the number field sieve was used to factor the RSA-576 \$10000 challenge:
+On December 12, 2009, the number field sieve was used to factor the RSA-768 challenge, which is a 232 digit number that is a product of two primes: